TagCanvas with weighted tags

 Weighting options explained

-The options available for weighted mode are listed in the table on the main TagCanvas page, but I'll describe them here in a bit more detail.
+The options available for weighted mode are listed in the table on the main TagCanvas options page, but I'll describe them here in a bit more detail.

 weight